ShivanshKasaudhan/CPU-Scheduler/README.md

     4. Priority : Priority Value of corresponding processes, each of them separated by space.
     5. Time Quantum : It should be a single positive integer.

+> [!NOTE]
-*Note: There should be a valid arrival time,burst time, and priority value for each process ID.*
+> There should be a valid arrival time,burst time, and priority value for each process ID.

 * After entering each input field correctly, click oon Run Scheduler Button.
 An Output table will be displayed showing Arrival Time, Burst Time, Completion Time, Turnaround Time and Waiting Time corresponding to each process.
 * The Average Turnaround Time and Average Waiting Time will be displayed at the bottom of their respective columns.